Bounded Littlewood identities: Littlewood identities for near-rectangular partitions

 The bounded Littlewood identities proven in this paper correspond to decompositions of $(R,S)$ Macdonald polynomials (or $R$ Hall--Littlewood polynomials) indexed by rectangular partitions or half-partitions of maximal length.
 In the Schur case more general shapes have been considered in the literature.
-For example, Goulden and Krattenthaler \cite{Goulden92,Krattenthaler93,Krattenthaler98} proved that the following formula for the character of the irreducible $\mathrm{Sp}(2n,\Complex)$-module of highest weight $\Fun_r+(m-1)\Fun_n$:
+For example, Goulden and Krattenthaler \cite{Goulden92,Krattenthaler93,Krattenthaler98} proved the following result for the character of the irreducible $\mathrm{Sp}(2n,\Complex)$-module of highest weight $\fwc_r+(m-1)\fwc_n$, generalising the D\'esarm\'enien--Proctor--Stembridge formula \eqref{Eq_DPS}: